The Ultimate Guide to Having a Cheap & Beautiful Bohemian Wedding

 Do your own hair and makeup.
-Look up ideas on Pinterest and practice the look a couple times before the big day so you can do it effortlessly.
+Look up ideas on Pinterest or Instagram and practice the look a couple times before the big day so you can do it effortlessly.
 If you're not big into that kind of stuff but you still want to get all gussied up on your special day, ask a trusted friend or family member to do your hair and makeup for you.

 CEREMONY & RECEPTION LOCATION Wedding venues are often the most costly expense for a wedding.
-You can reduce your cost by holding your wedding and reception in the same location so you're not spending money to renting two venues.
-Keep in mind that special event venues will charge you extra just because you're having a wedding verses say a birthday or anniversary party so you might want to seek out a venue that's not a total wedding hot-spot, like perhaps a cute little chapel on the outskirts of town.
+You can reduce your cost by holding your wedding and reception in the same location so you're not spending money renting two venues.
+Keep in mind that special event venues will charge you extra just because you're having a wedding verses, say, a birthday or anniversary party so you might want to seek out a venue that's not a total wedding hot-spot, like perhaps a cute little chapel on the outskirts of town.
 Also consider having your wedding and reception in a totally unique place that isn't advertised as a special events venue but might let you rent space for a low fee like a library, pub during the day, carnival, campsite, or warehouse.
 You can even make your wedding super special and get married where you guys first met, or at your favorite hang out spot.
 You can cut the cost all together by seeking out free places to get hitched like in the woods, your grandparents farm, a family friend's beach house or a wealthy cousin's backyard.

 DECOR When it comes to your wedding decor, ignore trends, stay true to yourself and do whatever you want - that's the most bohemian thing you can do!
 As a bohemian, your home is probably already full of things you can use to decorate with including saris, ribbon, scarves, scrap fabric, and vintage bed sheets.
 What you already have in your home is freeeeeee!
 If you don't already have anything to decorate with, ask around for bohemian decor, or go thrift shopping.

-Used glass bottles and jars, bud vases, vintage books, and old brass doo-dads are cheap thrift store finds and make great bohemian centerpieces and decor!
+Used glass bottles and jars, bud vases, vintage books, and old brass doo-dads are cheap thrift store finds and will make great bohemian centerpieces and decor!
 If something doesn't match your color scheme, you can always paint it!